CooperHie/CooperHie.github.io/README.md

-theme: jekyll-theme-cayman
+Kia ora katou sole dox
-title: Welcome to the absolute GOAT's Homepage!
+Welcome to the absolute GOAT's Homepage!
-description: Feel free to bookmark this to keep an eye on my project updates!
+Feel free to bookmark this to keep an eye on my project updates!